Elon Musk

 This one can relate to everything from a simple ticketing system to an elaborate e-commerce website.
 Both require people, processes and technology to be in place before any true automation can be implemented.
 Much the way the robots on the Tesla assembly line were not implemented until they were designed, tested, and optimized for each step of the assembly line, you should not automate anything until you can support that automation.

 In one software product we made for a client, they wanted a Task Management feature that auto-generated tasks for people based on specific triggers within the system.
 For example, “When Team B enters X data, generate a task for Team B”.
-The problem was, the client didn’t have the teams to support all the auto-generated tasks — so tons of tasks were getting generated and left open in the system and the users eventually just ignored the whole Task Management feature.
+The problem was the client didn’t have the teams to support all the auto-generated tasks — so tons of tasks were getting generated and left open in the system, and the users eventually just ignored the whole Task Management feature.

 The Importance of a Minimum Viable Product (MVP)

-Even though this one isn’t a ‘Step’, it’s a great clip where Musk talks about how the first few Starship rockets all blew up for reasons that were not on their “Risk List”.
+Even though this one isn’t a ‘Step,’ it’s a great clip where Musk talks about how the first few Starship rockets all blew up for reasons that were not on their “Risk List.”
 In other words, the first Starship rockets they launched helped them uncover flaws that no one on their teams expected, which is one of the main points of launching an MVP first.
-You simply do not know, what you do not know.
+You simply do not know what you do not know.

 How this relates to software development

 Too many software product teams have a hard time whittling down the backlog of their product requirements to something that could be termed a Minimum Viable Product.
 We often hear excuses like “It’s really not a ‘Viable’ product without all its features.”, which is usually nonsense.
-More often than not, a product can be broken down into a logical set of releases that grow from an MVP to and official “1.0” full release.
-Whether you release only one set of features to a small sample of user personas or you release only the core features of the product that may still require manual work to be done on the back-end, and MVP is critical to the success of any product launch.
+More often than not, a product can be broken down into a logical set of releases that grow from an MVP to an official “1.0” full release.
+Whether you release only one set of features to a small sample of user personas or you release only the core features of the product that may still require manual work to be done on the back end, MVP is critical to the success of any product launch.